Same parsing tech Fortune 500 ATS systems use

 RDH and state licensure are pass-fail requirements

-Every role requires an active RDH credential and state license.
-If these do not appear as parsed text, your application may be filtered out immediately.
+If these do not appear as parsed text in the body, your application may be filtered out immediately.

-Practices filter for specific platforms like Dentrix, Eaglesoft, or Open Dental.
-General dental software experience without naming the tool returns a zero match score.
+General dental software experience without naming the specific platform returns a zero match score.

 FAQs